blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/012-musashi-testnet-pool.md

 sudo nano topology.json
 ```

-Edit Local roots adding your friends' pools.
+Edit `localRoots` adding your friends' pools.
 For this example, we just added 3 pools.
 ```
 {
   "bootstrapPeers": [